brxken128/dexios-book/src/dexios-core/Encryption.md

-## Encryption - Managed by `dexios-core`
+## Encryption

-Encryption is done by default with `XChaCha20-Poly1305`, but Dexios also has options for `AES-256-GCM` and `Deoxys-II-256`.
-Encryption uses the key derived from `argon2id`.
+Encryption is done by default with [`XChaCha20-Poly1305`](https://tools.ietf.org/html/rfc8439), but Dexios also has options for [`AES-256-GCM`](https://en.wikipedia.org/wiki/AES-GCM-SIV) and [`Deoxys-II-256`](https://sites.google.com/view/deoxyscipher).
+Encryption uses the key derived from `argon2id`/`balloon` hashing.

-Stream Mode should be the default - it works on all files, even those less than the 1MiB `BLOCK_SIZE`.
+Stream mode should be the default - it works on all files, even those less than the 1MiB `BLOCK_SIZE`.

 ### Stream Mode

 The XChaCha20-Poly1305 nonce is 20 bytes long, and the AES-256-GCM nonce is 8 bytes long when stored.
 The stream encryptor dynamically changes the nonce, based on a 31-bit little endian counter and a 1-bit "last block" flag.
 Those last 32 bits (4 bytes) are appended to the end of the nonce - making the total nonce length 24/12 bytes respectively.
 This is done by the stream encryptor to ensure that identical data will not be encrypted with the same nonce.

+On encryption (as of v8.7.0), a completely random 32-byte "master key" is generated.
+The user's key is then used to encrypt the master key, and that is included within the header (along with the random nonce).
+This was implemented as it will allow us to add features such as changing a key, or allowing multiple keys to decrypt the same file.

 On encryption, the [header](Headers.md) is serialised and written to the start of the file.
 Then, Dexios reads the source file in 1MiB blocks (1048576 bytes), and encrypts them using an LE31 stream encryptor.
 Each "block" is read, encrypted, written.
 The salt and the nonce are always the same size, so we can avoid having to serialise/deserialise the data.
 This had a lot of [performance benefits](../Checksums.md#performance).